-The requirements of IAS 37 in respect of the recognition and measurement of provisions apply equally to half-yearly and annual financial statements.
+The requirements of IAS 37 Provisions, Contingent Liabilities and Contingent Assets in respect of the recognition and measurement of provisions apply equally to half-yearly and annual financial statements.
 A provision should only be recognised if an obligation exists at the half-yearly reporting date.

 In the current uncertain environment, some companies may decide to restructure their business to future-proof their operations and increase business resilience.
+For some companies, the impacts of sanctions may mean operating in certain environments is no longer feasible.

 Decisions may be made to terminate certain lines of business, certain business locations might be earmarked for closure or significant changes in lines of management might be planned.
 In order to recognise a provision for restructuring at the half-yearly reporting date, there must be a detailed formal plan and the company must have raised a valid expectation in those affected that the plan will be carried out by, for example, starting to implement the plan or by announcing the main features to those affected by it.

-Additionally, it may be necessary to consider the need to recognise onerous contract provisions when, for example, the costs of fulfilling a customer contract have increased due to factors such as the need to purchase raw material at a higher price resulting from supply chain issues caused by Brexit.
+Additionally, it may be necessary to consider the need to recognise onerous contract provisions when, for example, the costs of fulfilling a customer contract have increased due to factors such as the need to purchase raw material at a higher price resulting from supply chain issues or increasing energy costs.
+Half-yearly financial reporters are reminded that provisions should not be recognised in respect of leases that become onerous after their commencement date (other than short-term leases and leases of low value assets), future operating losses and penalties for failure to respect the terms of a revenue contract, such as a late delivery penalty that is incurred if goods are not supplied by a specified date, unless the revenue contract as a whole has become onerous as a result of the penalty clause.